Our firm manages lien foreclosures and provides the latest information about upcoming listings and auctions for those interested in making a bid.

 We manage foreclosure properties and maintain a list of those going up for auction so that you can seize that opportunity if you wish.
 Here at The Kania Law Firm, we generally hold our foreclosure sales at the courthouse of the county in which the property in question is located, often on the courthouse steps.
 While you can peruse the list of properties claimed in lien foreclosures via our website, you will not be able to place a bid that way.
 Either you or an agent or attorney who represents you must be physically present at the auction in order to enter a bid.

 We at The Kania Law Firm are proud to serve Western North Carolina, and we want to help you find the best deal on a property sale.
-If you are interested in buying a foreclosed property, give us a call today to find out more about your next steps.
+If you are interested in buying a foreclosed property, contact us today to find out more about your next steps.